The History of The Animals, Animals II, Animals III, Animal Tracks,

 [After relocating to America in 2001 to pursue a solo career, Hilton Valentine collaborated with Eric Burdon in his USA based band 'Eric Burdon and The Animals' and performed with him on his 2007 and 2008 tours.
 In 2008 Hilton resumed his solo recording career with various performances in the USA and the UK.
 In January 2021 Hilton died at the age of 77.
 Eric Burdon still continues to perform around the World with his own USA based band 'Eric Burdon and The Animals']

-ANIMALS III 2005 - 2021 (3rd Generation)
+ANIMALS III 2005 - 2021

 A video recorded in 2009 features excerpts from a live concert of the UK Legends band performing Animals songs at a festival in Poland and a later video in 2011 shows the band performing at festivals in Europe.
-Both of these videos were later used as promotional videos for the upcoming Animals III band.
+Both of these videos were later used as promotional videos for his Animals III band.

 In 2017 Drummer Mad Dog re-joined the band replacing Paul Elliott.